Pre-School Zone

 Our annual evaluation shows that the Summer Reading Challenge makes a huge difference to the children and families who take part, by helping children to read more often and enjoy doing so more, promoting confidence and improving wellbeing and family bonding.

-Parents and carers of early years childen (0-5) told us about the benefits of taking part in the Summer Reading Challenge:
+Parents and carers of early years childen (0-5) told us about the benefits of taking part in the Summer Reading Challenge.
+3 in 4 said their child's reading skills had improved, and 3 in 4 said that reading helped their child feel better.

-Families also shared with us the difference the Challenge made to them last year:
+Families also shared with us the difference the Challenge made to them in 2022:

 "It was fun choosing different books and daddy reading them to me in English and Spanish.
 I like looking at the pictures!
 (She turned 3 couple months ago)"